smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ## Recommended use case flow

-The use cases defined are applicable only for video streaming Apps.
+The use cases defined are applicable only for video streaming apps.
 These use case recommendations are made considering the following pre-conditions:

 1. HMI allows App registration of all apps using `primary transport`.
 2. HMI does not allow video streaming Apps use cases using `primary transport`.